cheshire-cat-ai/docs/mkdocs/technical/plugins/forms.md

 2. Phone number: must be 10 digits long and follow a specific dialing code.
 3. Address: must be a valid address in "Milano".

-How can we resolve this problem?
-Well, these types of information are **very specific** and they need:
+How can we solve this problem?
+The required information is very specific and needs:```

 - [**Validators:**](https://docs.pydantic.dev/latest/concepts/validators/#field-validators) We need validators to ensure the data is correct (e.g., phone numbers can vary by country, the pizzeria has a specific menu of pizzas, and delivery is restricted to certain areas of the city).
 - **Flexible Sequence**: The information can be provided in any order during the conversation (e.g., a user might give the address before mentioning the type of pizza).